p4p1x/threading-dotnet/README.md

 # threading-dotnet
-Image processing and Matrix multiplication using Parallel and Thread classes
+Image processing and matrix multiplication using Parallel and Thread classes